Matt Lauer Reportedly Had A Big ‘Interest’ In Pippa Middleton, And It Worried Staffers

 Though the potential job for Middleton fell through, Lauer did manage to get an interview with the brunette beauty.
 Even at the time, eyebrows were raised about some of the language that Lauer employed.

-In the interview, the disgraced anchor told Middleton that she was a “beautiful woman” and had worn a “very flattering dress” (via The Daily Mail).
+In the interview, the disgraced anchor told Middleton that she was a “beautiful woman” and had worn a “very flattering dress,” via The Daily Mail.

 Pippa seemed embarrassed by the question, and deflected in response.

 “It was completely unexpected.
 The plan was not really for it to be a significant dress, really just to blend in with the train,” she replied.
 “I suppose it’s flattering.
 Embarrassing, definitely.
 The dress was meant to be insignificant.”

 Lauer then asked about how she handled when her legs and “bum” ached on the cross-country bike ride she had just completed.
 He added that he was happy she could “sit” after spending so much time in the bike’s saddle.